TaiwanHSTechOrg/Taiwan-High-School-Tech-Org-/index.md

 ## Moderation Rules

-Only companies that satisfy the following conditions can post in **Startup Jobs Taiwan** community.
+Only companies that satisfy the following conditions can post in **High School Technical Internships** community.

 * All companies could make your post.
 * Servitors aren't the kind of jobs.